 A STA that has successfully negotiated a protected block ack agreement shall obey the following rules as a block ack recipient in addition to rules specified in 10.25.6.3 (Scoreboard context control during full-state operation) to 10.25.6.6 (Receive reordering buffer control operation):

 The recipient STA shall respond to a BlockAckReq frame from a PBAC enabled originator with an immediate BlockAck frame.
-The Block Ack Starting Sequence Control subfield value shall be ignored for the purposes of updating the value of WinStartB.
-The Block Ack Starting Sequence Control subfield value may be utilized for the purposes of updating the value of WinStartR.
+The Block Ack Starting Sequence Control subfield value shall be ignored for the purposes of updating the value of WinStartB and WinStartR.
 If the Block Ack Starting Sequence Control subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.
 If, for a block ack agreement with segmentation and reassembly, the MPDU Starting Sequence subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.
+The recipient STA shall not update the value of WinStartB when dot11PBACErrors is incremented.

+The recipient STA shall respond to an MPDU, with ACK policy other than No Ack, from a PBAC enabled originator with a BlockAck frame.
+If an MPDU does not pass decryption or integrity check, the recipient shall not update the value of WinStartR, shall purge the scoreboard context, and shall increment dot11PBACErrors by 1.

-Upon receipt of a valid robust ADDBA Request frame for an established protected block ack agreement whose TID and transmitter address are the same as those of the block ack agreement, the STA shall update its WinStartR and WinStartB values based on the starting sequence number in the robust ADDBA Request frame according to the procedures outlined for reception of BlockAckReq frames in 10.25.6.3 (Scoreboard context control during full-state operation), 10.25.6.4 (Scoreboard context control during partial-state operation), 10.25.6.6.1 (General), and 10.25.6.6.3 (Operation for each received BlockAckReq), while treating the starting sequence number as though it were the SSN of a received BlockAckReq frame or, in case of a block ack agreement with segmentation and reassembly, treating the MPDU starting sequence number as though it were the MPDU SSN of a received BlockAckReq frame.
-Values in other fields of the ADDBA Request frame shall be ignored.
+Upon receipt of a valid robust ADDBA Request frame for an established protected block ack agreement whose TID and originator address are the same as those of the block ack agreement, the recipient STA shall update its WinStartR and WinStartB values based on the starting sequence number in the robust ADDBA Request frame according to the procedures outlined for reception of BlockAckReq frames in 10.25.6.3 (Scoreboard context control during full-state operation), 10.25.6.4 (Scoreboard context control during partial-state operation), 10.25.6.6.1 (General), and 10.25.6.6.3 (Operation for each received BlockAckReq), while treating the starting sequence number as though it were the SSN of a received BlockAckReq frame or, in case of a block ack agreement with segmentation and reassembly, treating the MPDU starting sequence number as though it were the MPDU SSN of a received BlockAckReq frame and shall transmit a robust ADDBA Response frame.
+The STA shall ignore the values carried in the other fields of the ADDBA Request frame.

 RSN capabilities[7435]